Business and Economics

 GCSE Economics (OCR)

-Economics is an increasingly popular choice at KS5 achieving 75% A*-B in August 2016 A Level results.
-We have recently introduced KS4 Economics which has proved a popular choice.
+Economics is an increasingly popular choice at Key Stage 5 achieving 75% A*-B in August 2017 A-Level results.
+We have recently introduced Key Stage 4 Economics which has proved a popular choice.

 - Economics is the science of decision making by people, organisations and governments as to how best to allocate scarce resources, therefore, involves problem-solving